nexfreak07/nexfreak07/README.md

 - 🔭 I’m currently a B.E Student
 - 🌱 I’m currently learning AWS
 - 👯 I’m looking to collaborate on Deep Learning and Stuffs
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with GANs
 - 💬 Ask me about A.I (Artificial Intelligence)
 - 📫 How to reach me: Instagram : nexFreak07
 - 😄 Linkedln : Akash Dasgupta